 Tragically, Henry Green passed away in July 2018.
 The following article is an attempt to analyze some of the themes, meanings, and cinematic elements of a documentary film made about part of Henry’s life.
-While this short piece cannot do justice to the complexity and depth of Henry, I hope that it may inspire some good and is worthy of his memory.
+While a short piece such as the one that follows cannot do justice to the complexity and depth of a person, I hope that it may inspire some good.
+To help Henry’s family with funeral and medical expenses, please see here.

 On November 19, 2016 I had the great fortune of being able to view a work-in-progress pre-screening of I Am Shakespeare: The Henry Green Story (2017) directed by Stephen Dest prior to the film’s official completion and release at the Common Ground High School located in New Haven’s West Rock neighborhood.
 The large auditorium of the recently constructed building for the charter school was a memorable if also somewhat curious location for the screening of this autobiographical documentary film.
 The Common Ground School, situated along a narrow two lane road flanked by tall dense tree growth in one of the city’s last remaining largely undeveloped areas, was not the alma mater of the film’s namesake and is miles apart – in both distance and topography – from Newhallville, the New Haven neighborhood where the film’s main character spent his formative years.
 The ‘Ville, as the neighborhood is commonly known, is the primary setting for the story, which is told through an interview conducted by the director with Henry Green inter-cut with scenes from the neighborhood, a local fitness center, and a few other locations that offer short breaks from what is otherwise an extended closeup of Green’s face as he walks the audience through his incredible and, in many ways, still ongoing journey.